-The CY7C1418KV18 is used with a single clock that controls both the input and output registers.
+The CY7C1618KV18 can be used with a single clock that controls both the input and output registers.
 In this mode, the device recognizes only a single pair of input clocks (K and K) that control both the input and output registers.
-This operation is identical to the operation if the device had zero skew between the K/K and $C/\overline{C}$ clocks.
+This operation is identical to the operation if the device had zero skew between the K/K and C/C clocks.
 All timing parameters remain the same in this mode.
-To use this mode of operation, the user must tie C and $\overline{C}$ HIGH at power on.
+To use this mode of operation, the user must tie C and C high at power on.
 This function is a strap option and not alterable during device operation.